 - Leukoderma.
-Also known as vitiligo, this skin condition can cause large white spots to develop on the skin.
-Using lemon on the skin may increase the risk of this condition.
+Also known as vitiligo, this skin condition can cause large white spots to develop on the skin where lemon juice has been in contact for a long time.

 - Sunburn.
 Using lemon on your skin can increase your risk of sunburn.

 If you have sensitive skin, skin care experts recommend not using lemon on your skin, especially on your face.

 Some natural ingredients that may be a safer option for your skin than lemon include:

 If you aren’t sure how your skin will react to the acidity of lemon, you may want to do a patch test on your skin before using it.
 To do a patch test, follow the same steps as outlined above for a honey patch test.

 Honey and lemon may be safe to use together if:

 - you have done a patch test of both ingredients and have not developed sensitivities to either ingredient

 - you know you won’t be spending time in the sun soon